Healing-Centered Learning

 Community Health Worker Peer Training Academy

-The Community Health Worker Peer Training Academy, or Training Academy, is a 9-week classroom training program where participants work towards two certifications: one as Community Health Workers (CHW), facilitated internally by CNSJ staff, and one as Certified Peer Specialists (CPS), facilitated by organizational partner Mental Health Partnerships (one of only three organizations in PA credentialed to facilitate this training).
+The Community Health Worker Peer Training Academy, or Training Academy, is a 9-week, no-cost classroom training program where participants work towards two certifications: one as Community Health Workers (CHW), facilitated internally by CNSJ staff, and one as Certified Peer Specialists (CPS), facilitated by organizational partner Mental Health Partnerships (one of only three organizations in PA credentialed to facilitate this training).

-The purpose of the Training Academy is to expand career pathways for young people who have been excluded from such opportunities, and to increase health services to young children, adolescents, and young adults who are most at-risk for behavioral health disorders due to high exposure to violence and trauma.
+The purpose of the Training Academy is to expand career pathways for Philadelphia young people who have been excluded from such opportunities, and to increase health services to young children, adolescents, and young adults who are most at-risk for behavioral health disorders due to high exposure to violence and trauma.

 Experiential Learning Program

-Participants spend one day per week working with CNSJ staff, and two days per week on site.
+Participants spend one day per week working with CNSJ staff, and two days per week on the site.
 This experience helps participants apply their classroom learning and certifications immediately in community-based settings, which is a known strategy for ensuring learners truly understand, know how to apply, and will be able to retain their classroom learning.

 While this phase of the program is optional to those who complete the Training Academy, an average of 77% of participants take advantage of this opportunity.